rivet-lang/rive/lib/std/README.md

-# The `std` package
+# The `std` library

-The `std` package contains functions and types that help in the development of software made with Rivet.
+This library contains functions and types that help in the development of software made with Rivet.